 Welcome to the History Department

 The History Department is committed to teaching history so that it is engaging, thought-provoking and relevant to young people today.
 We strive to help students to make sense of why things are the way they are in the modern world as well as asking challenging questions about the past.
 We positively encourage our students to approach what they read, hear and see in a critical way.
-We seek to encourage students to have a genuine love of history and every year more than one hundred students opt to continue studying it for GCSE.
-Students are able to study GCSE Classical Civilisation and/or GCSE History at Key Stage 4.
+We seek to encourage students to have a genuine love of history and every year many students opt to continue studying it for GCSE.
+Students at GCSE are able to study Crime and Punishment, Norman Conquest, Norwich Castle, Vikings and Germany 1933-45.

 We believe our strength is in our quality of teaching.
 We are a team of highly motivated and dedicated staff.
 Members of staff regularly run training sessions at both a regional and national level.

 The department has excellent relationships with different organisations; we have previously worked with the Anne Frank Trust and Norfolk Museums service on various projects.
-We also work in-conjunction with the Holocaust Educational Trust on the Lessons from Auschwitz project for sixth formers.
+We are currently forging a strong link with Norwich Castle which forms a key part of our GCSE curriculum.

-The department runs a number of highly popular and successful field visits each year.
-Each year we run a very popular trip with year 9 to visit and study the Battlefields of the First World War.
-We have also started running a trip to visit Pompeii and Herculaneum at Easter in year 11.
+The department runs a number of highly successful field visits each year.
+We run a very popular trip with year 9 to visit and study the Battlefields of the First World War.
+We have also started to run a trip for GCSE students to Norwich Castle looking at its changing use over time.